-Our lab operates at the interface of biology and technology to map and engineer cell fate.
+Our lab develops synthetic biology and genomics approaches to map and engineer cell fate.
 We are interested in early embryogenesis, neurodevelopment, and cancer as models of cell fate.
-To study these systems, we develop and deploy synthetic biology, molecular engineering, genome engineering, computational modeling, as well as spatial and single-cell sequencing approaches.
+To study these systems, we use molecular engineering, genome engineering, computational modeling, as well as spatial and single-cell sequencing approaches.

 Engineering cells to label their genomes with unique barcodes is an effective way of tracking cellular identity, behavior, and history.
 We are interested in developing molecular devices that accomplish this in vivo barcoding with both high efficiency and minimal negative side-effects.
 For instance, we have developed the homing CRISPR system as a versatile platform for in vivo barcoding.
 In this platform, homing guide RNAs (hgRNAs) target their own loci to create highly diverse and unique random mutations.
 Among other topics, we are applying these molecular devices in brain connectome mapping and the deep lineage tracing of embryonic development.